apache/apisix-website/website/blog/2021/10/26/APISIX-Ingress.md

 We mentioned earlier that APISIX Ingress uses Apache APISIX as the actual data plane to carry business traffic, so what is Apache APISIX?

 Apache APISIX is the top open source project of the Apache Foundation and the most active open source gateway project, and is currently certified as a trusted open source project by the China Academy of Information and Communications Technology.
-As a dynamic, real-time, high-performance open source API gateway, Apache APISIX provides rich traffic management features such as load balancing, dynamic upstream, grayscale publishing, service meltdown, authentication, observability, and more.
+As a dynamic, real-time, high-performance open source API gateway, Apache APISIX provides rich traffic management features such as load balancing, dynamic upstream, canary release, service meltdown, authentication, observability, and more.

 ![Apache APISIX Architechture](https://static.apiseven.com/202108/1635304156053-68751f2e-40e7-4932-99a4-5b9cc8f60628.png)